 People coming to ceremonies are responsible for making their own travel and accommodation arrangements, bring their own bedding and supplies, e.g. plates, cups, toilet paper, etc. and are asked to clean up after themselves at the ceremonial lodges.
 Potluck feasts are held at many of the ceremonies.
 Those coming may bring their sacred items, tobacco ties, prepared food for the feasts and a donation.
 The offerings help cover the costs of firewood, lodge maintenance, feasts, etc. Those who are fasting may camp outside or inside the lodge.

 Everyone is welcome to the ceremonies.
 Women are asked to wear long skirts.
-Women on their moontime are asked to refrain from coming to the ceremonies, except the Mother Earth Lodge, Full Moon Ceremonies and Makoose Ka Win, where they are encouraged to participate.
-Those on their moontime are also welcome to attend Igniting the Fire – The Sacred Gathering, and excuse themselves from the Sunrise and other ceremonies.
-The Elders can provide teachings on this.
+Women on their moon time are asked to refrain from coming to the seasonal ceremonies, such as the Sundance, Warrior Dance, Windigokon Ceremony, Chii By Ceremony (Ghost Dance), sweat lodges and fasting lodges.
+Women on their moon time may attend the Mother Earth Lodge, Full Moon Ceremonies and Makoose Ka Win, where they are encouraged to participate.
+Women on their moon time may also attend our gatherings, and sit near the back of the Turtle Lodge during the Pipe ceremonies and healing ceremonies.
+The Grandmothers can provide teachings on this in person.